jskoetsier/mtr-trace/README.md

 ## Limitations

 - OS fingerprinting is based on pattern matching and heuristics, not actual OS detection
-- ASN information is looked up in real-time using Team Cymru's whois service via DNS
+- ASN information is looked up in real-time using NTT's IRRD service and other routing registries
 - The script requires root/sudo privileges to send raw packets for traceroute
 - For full OS detection capabilities, run Nmap with the `-O` flag against specific hops